abdulrahmanazab/Docker-Training-NeIC2017/docker-slurm.md

 # If docker complained, do the following instead:
 mv /var/lib/docker /docker/
 ln -s /docker/docker /var/lib/docker

+# Create the docker group and add the dockerroot user to it:
+groupadd docker
+usermod -aG docker dockerroot

 # Start docker service and configure it to start on boot
 service docker start